Dr Bethany Robertson

 Research interests

 I joined the School of Sociology and Social Policy in February 2021 first as a postdoctoral research fellow working on the ESRC funded project ‘Feeding the Nation: Seasonal Migrant Workers and Food Security during the COVID-19 Pandemic.’
-The research explores farm labour needs and the experiences of seasonal migrant workers and farmers following international travel restrictions and the post-Brexit immigration system.
-Most recently in 2022 I completed research alongside Dr Roxana Barbulescu for the Low Pay Commission about the impact of the Accommodation Offset policy on farm employers and workers.
+The research explores the adaptations of seasonal migrant farm workers and farmers following international travel restrictions of Covid and the post-Brexit immigration system.
+In 2022 I completed research alongside Dr Roxana Barbulescu for the Low Pay Commission about the impact of the Accommodation Offset policy on farm employers and workers.

 Prior to joining Leeds, I worked on a British Academy funded project at the University of Liverpool which examined the ways farmers engage with social media and how narratives of farming are communicated online.